Particular/docs.particular.net/samples/entity-framework/sample.md

 snippet:SetupBehavior

-#### Initialization

-The initializing behavior is called before each handler is executed.
-It makes sure that the unit of work wrapper class has been initialized.

 #### Creating data context

-The data context is created only once, before executing the first handler.
+The data context is created only once, before it is first accessed from a handler.

 snippet:UnitOfWork

-The initialization code captures the connection from the NHibernate persistence storage session and registers `SaveChangesAsync` to be called when the storage session completes.
+The initialization code captures the connection from the NHibernate persistence storage session and registers `SaveChangesAsync` to be called when the storage session completes successfully (`OnSaveChanges`).

-## How it works

-All the data manipulations happen atomically because SQL Server 2008 and later allows multiple (but not overlapping) instances of `SqlConnection` to enlist in a single `TransactionScope` without the need to escalate to DTC.
-The SQL Server manages these transactions like they were just one `SqlTransaction`.